cthoyt/cthoyt.github.io/_posts/2022/2022-02-06-model-abstraction.md

 3. you have to get the casing of the string keys just right
 4. the default is hard-coded as a string, which means this has to get copied (error-prone) in any place that creates an MLP
-5. you have to re-write this logic for all of your classes
+5. you have to re-write this logic for all your classes

 ## The `class-resolver`